Send the link below via email or IMCopy

 , I'm going to complicate the way we understand

-To break up middling to long sessions, POMODORO!
+To break up sessions longer than 30-60min, POMODORO!

 Exchange 5pgs. of chapter material (Monday, June 6).

 Attach a note with some concerns for your reader.

 content, ideas, structure vs. editing and sentence style

 introductions and conclusions

 overall cohesion (intro, main clams, evidence, conclusion)